-Capitalization for the New York DWSRF program during this IUP funding period will be provided from the FFY 2008 federal Capitalization Grant and unobligated funds carried forward from the previous IUP (October 1, 2006 - September 30, 2007).
-New York State has not yet received a FFY 2008 DWSRF Capitalization Grant.
+Capitalization for the New York DWSRF program during this IUP funding period will be provided from the FFY 2009 federal Capitalization Grant and unobligated funds carried forward from the previous IUP (October 1, 2007 - September 30, 2008).
+New York State has not yet received a FFY 2009 DWSRF Capitalization Grant.
 Funds are dependent upon passage by Congress of an appropriation at least equal to the President's proposed budget.
-An appropriation in such amount is currently moving through both the House and the Senate and is expected to be available for grant awards in the fall of 2007.
+An appropriation in such amount is currently moving through both the House and the Senate and is expected to be available for grant awards in the fall of 2008.
 The minimum state match requirement is 20% of each federal award.
 The minimum state match requirement is made from Bond Act funds that were provided in excess of the 20% minimum amount required under the federal SDWA and that have been credited (banked) against future state match.
-The State plans to use up to 30% of the FFY 2008 federal capitalization grant to provide grants beyond the interest free financing rate to eligible disadvantaged communities.
 The 100% state match requirement for the state program management set-aside will be met with in-kind services.
 The proposed sources and uses of the DWSRF for this IUP are presented in Table 1.
-Total available DWSRF program resources to finance drinking water projects are $331,702,879 for this IUP period.
+Total available DWSRF program resources to finance drinking water projects are $162,307,550 for this IUP period.

 1 This amount is based on the administration’s request to Congress for $850 million for DWSRF funding for this fiscal year; however, this amount has not yet been appropriated.

 2 Refer to Section 6.0 for a detailed description of each set-aside.